How to Make a Tattoo Unique

-Are you worried about getting a tattoo that's "too common"; something that everybody already has?
-Is your heart set on something that many people get, but means something to you?
+Are you worried about getting a tattoo that's too common—something that everybody already has?
+Is your heart set on something that many people get but that means something to you?
 Read my tips about how to change a boring, common tattoo into something unique and personal.

 Here are some of the most common tattoos.
 These are designs you'll see on many different people from all walks of life.